-&lt;sup>16 For more information on this behaviour, see the Agency's Guidance Note 1/2018 of 22 March 2018 on the application of Article 5 of REMIT on the prohibition of market manipulation to transmission capacity hoarding.
+42 ACER is committed to provide further clarifying guidance with respect to justifications mentioned in Section 6.4.1.(i).
+43 For more information on this behaviour, see the Agency's Guidance Note 1/2018 of 22 March 2018 on the application of Article 5 of REMIT on the prohibition of market manipulation to transmission capacity hoarding.

-- c) Circular trading: The process of executing a sell order with the knowledge that an offsetting buy order is being placed at the exact same time.
-The action is considered illegal because it excludes competition. - d) Pre-arranged trading: The practice of two commodity dealers trading with each other at prices upon which they have agreed in advance.
+d) Pre-arranged trading: The practice of two commodity dealers trading with each other at prices upon which they have agreed in advance.
 Pre-arranged trading is designed to exclude other dealers from the market, to gain a tax advantage, or both.
 As a result, pre-arranged trading is illegal.
 The Agency considers that certain more specific practices, such as crossing/pre-arranged trades, could be considered accepted market practices, and thus do not constitute market manipulation, provided that they are undertaken according to the rules of the relevant trading venue applicable to their conduct.
 But in most of such cases, conduct of the practice in conformity with the rules of the trading venue would be sufficient in itself to promote market integrity and therefore the question of giving the practice accepted market practice status does not arise.